Will NAFTA be Trumped?

 by Veronique Malka

-Barrister & Solicitor (Ontario, Canada) & Foreign Legal Consultant (New Jersey, USA) Founding Partner of the Canadian Law Group, of Counsel to NPZ Law Group, P.C.
+Barrister & Solicitor (Ontario, Canada) & Foreign Legal Consultant (New Jersey, USA) Founding Partner of the Canadian Law Group.

 Canadian and U.S. immigration lawyers have been concerned about the future of the NAFTA, a treaty which has been serving as a useful vehicle to facilitate the cross-border admission of foreign workers in North America since 1994.
 Throughout his campaign for the Presidency of the U.S.A, President Trump announced that he would be withdrawing from the NAFTA, the North American Fair Trade Agreement, an agreement signed by Mexico, the United States, and Canada, allowing for more open commercial trade between the three countries.
 It became into force in 1994.
 Trump’s reasoning for withdrawing from NAFTA is that the agreement’s downfalls outweigh its benefits to the United States.
 However, his decision to Trump NAFTA encompasses many obstacles which will need to be overcome in order to move forward with this plan.